google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 a quick example will help you understand this CSS fundamental.

-Note: Before you start this example, make sure you are viewing the CSS for `main`.
+Note: Before you start this example, make sure you are viewing the CSS for the `right <div>`.
-It should be highlighed.
+The `<div>` should be highlighed.

-1. Double click on the first 5 in the padding box and replace the 5 with 50.
+1. Double click on the left most space in the padding box.
+Currently, there is a `-`, which means there is no padding around the object.

+`(TODO: A screenshot showing someone doing that action.)`

+2. Type in a `5` and press enter.
 You should see a change in the space around the content inside the sidebar.

 `(TODO: A screenshot showing someone doing that action.)`